mayaraspereira/export-appservicecertificate/README.md

 ### Export-AppServiceCertificate_v1.ps1

-The **Export-AppServiceCertificate_v1.ps1** was made to use the AzureRM PowerShell cmdlets.
+The **Export-AppServiceCertificate_v1.ps1** was made for use with AzureRM PowerShell cmdlets.
 AzureRM PowerShell requires PowerShell version 5.0.
 You can find a guide of how to install AzureRM PowerShell in the links below:

 - https://docs.microsoft.com/en-us/powershell/azure/azurerm/install-azurerm-ps?view=azurermps-6.13.0
 - https://www.jgspiers.com/how-to-connect-to-azure-powershell-arm-azuread/